Governance/rtgov-ui/README.md

 The "run" profile will be activated, which will launch the application using an embedded Jetty server.

+## Running JBoss Integration Tests

+First step is to setup a server environment.
+Download EAP 6.1 and install the latest version of SwitchYard.

+Set the JBOSS_HOME environment variable to the home directory of the EAP/SwitchYard installation.

+Then run the following from the _tests_ folder:

+	$ mvn clean install

 ## Contribute fixes and features

 This project is open source, and we welcome anybody who wants to participate and contribute!